WR 30a

-WR 30a is a massive spectroscopic binary in the constellation Carina.
+WR 30a is a massive spectroscopic binary in the Milky Way galaxy, in the constellation Carina.
 The primary is an extremely rare star on the WO oxygen sequence and the secondary a massive class O star.
 It appears near the Carina Nebula but is much further away.

 Discovery

 WR 30a was discovered in a photographic survey in the constellation Carina using the Curtis-Schmidt Telescope at the Cerro Tololo Inter-American Observatory.
 It was listed as MS4 out of nine new discoveries, classified only as "WR::".

 WR 30a was entered into the sixth catalogue of galactic Wolf–Rayet stars at the last minute with the designation WR 29a and a spectral class of "WR + ABS".
 A review of Wolf-Rayet stars in 1984 reported that WR 30a had a right ascension greater than WR 30 and should correctly be numbered 30a rather than 29a.
 The name was corrected in the seventh edition of the catalogue.

 Still in 1984, WR 30a was studied spectroscopically and assigned a WC4 class.
 Another 1984 study noted dilution of some emission lines, and suggested the presence of a binary companion of approximate spectral type O4.
 The WO spectral classification had already been defined, but neither paper considered WR 30a to show sufficiently high excitation lines or strong oxygen lines to merit that classification.
 A WO spectral class was eventually assigned, with relatively weak Ovi emission but confirmed by the lack of Ciii emission.
 A WO5 class was temporarily assigned to account for the unusually low excitation, but it was confirmed at WO4 when quantitative criteria for the WO sub-classes were defined.

 The identification of the companion remained only as an approximate O4 until 2001, when detailed spectroscopy assigned an O5((f)) class.
 This is based on the existence of narrow Niii emission lines at 463.4 - 464.1 nm, and the identification of strong Heii absorption at 468.6 nm.
 The luminosity class could not be determined with certainty, but a supergiant can be ruled out and the line widths suggest a giant class is most likely.